DanielYohai/PluralsightProject0/tasks.md

 1000
 ```

-However, as this project scales, it will be increasingly difficult to test things manually, and therefore we will use `pytest` to automate our unit testing.
+However, as this project scales, it will be increasingly difficult to test things manually, and therefore we will first use `unittest` and then `pytest` to automate our unit testing.